opendialogai/OpenDialogDocs/docs/conversational_markup.md

 #### intent.core.NoMatch

-This is the intent that OpenDialog will send if it isn’t able to match a user’s utterance to an incoming intent.
+This is the intent that OpenDialog will send if it isn’t able to match a user’s utterance to any other possible incoming intent.
+This _no_match_conversation_ can be treated as the default catch-all conversation for a no match.
+However, if you use an intent.core.NoMatch within your own conversations those will take priority and allow you to provide more context specific no match messages back to the user.

 ```yaml
 conversation: